Santali language: Name

 The Santals call themselves hɔɽ (lit. 'man') and their language hɔɽ rɔɽ ("language of the Santals").
+It is also referred as mãjhi bhasa ("language of the Majhis"), and the Santals, when being asked about their caste, sometimes call themselves maɲjhi or mãjhi ("village headman", "chief").
 In North Bengal, the language is known as jaŋli or pahaɽia.
 In Bihar it is called parsi ("foreign").
 The name Santal, in turn, was derived from Sāmanta-pāla ('dwellers of the frontiers') and was used by Bengalis to refer the Santals.
 L.O.
 Skrefsrud assumed that Santal was derived from Sãot, name of a place in Midnapore region in West Bengal where the Santals were supposed to have been settled in remote antiquity.
 In Nepal, the Santali language is known as Satar.